iamrikie/Jenkins-Backup-and-Restore-Steps/README.md

 3. **Run Backups**:
    - The plugin will perform backups based on the configured schedule without stopping the Jenkins service.

-By using these methods, you can significantly reduce or eliminate downtime during backup and restore operations for Jenkins.
+By using these methods, you can significantly reduce or eliminate downtime during backup and restore operations for Jenkins...